 Composting for Vegetable Garden

 We’re chugging right along in our composting work.
-We’ve definitely forgotten to add our scraps to the pile and turn it a few times since it’s a new habit for us, but it’s definitely getting all earthy and composty.
-Our kids have also been adding to the pile and making observations about its appearance and the critters it’s attracting.
-We haven’t finished our enclosure for that so it’s a work in progress all the way around.
+We’ve definitely forgotten to add our scraps to the pile and turn it a few times since it’s a new habit for us, but it’s definitely getting all earthy and compost.

-Now that we’re starting to see some growth, it’s a great opportunity for our children to start journaling what they see.
-Our kids love their art materials so we’ll see if there’s interest or if they’d prefer to continue digging in the dirt outside.
+Now that we’re starting to see some growth, it’s a great opportunity for the kids to start journaling what they see.
+They love their art materials so we’ll see if there’s interest or if they’d prefer to continue digging in the dirt outside.
 They’ve found several animal bones, including a squirrel skull, so I’m pretty sure I know what they’d rather do but we’ll see.

 More Outdoor Practical Life in the Garden

 - Outdoor Practical Life: Soil Composition Test/Sediment Jars